 Securing a mortgage is a crucial step for first-time homebuyers.
-However, choosing a suitable home loan option depends on a variety of factors.
-Choosing from the wide range of financing options can be difficult for first-time buyers, so learning mortgage basics is essential for saving time and money.
+However, choosing a suitable home loan option depends on various factors.
+Choosing from a wide range of financing options can be difficult for first-time buyers, so learning mortgage basics is essential for saving time and money.

 Mortgage Basics: Loan Types

 There are three main types of home loans available to first-time homebuyers.

 Conventional Home Loans

 Conventional home loans are mortgages not guaranteed or insured by the federal government.
 The most popular conventional loans are fixed-rate mortgages.

 These loans are harder to qualify for because they have strict criteria, such as: